mnentwig/forthytwo/fractalsProject/README.md

 ## Ready/valid design pattern notes
 The calculation engine relies heavily on the valid/ready handshaking paradigm, which is used consistently throughout the chain.

+Here, it is critical, for a simple reason:
+The 200 MHz clock rate of the fractal generator is less than two times the VGA pixel rate.
+Therefore, any "sub-optimal" handshaking scheme that needs one idle clock cycle to recover would break the design.

 ### Ready / valid combinational path problem
 In a typical processing block, data moves in lock-step through a sequence of registers.
 When cascading any number of such blocks, via ready-/valid interfaces, the "ready" signal forms a combinational path from the end to the beginning of the chain.
 This can cause problems with timing closure.